intel/gbs/docs/GBS.rst

 Example
 '''''''

 In this example, we use `dlog` source code.
-We need build fist with --incremental, then just modify one source file, and trigger incremental build again.
-We will see only modified source code has been compiled during incremental build.
+First, we need to build with --incremental, then just modify one source file, and trigger the incremental build again.
+We will see that only modified source code has been compiled during the incremental build.

 ::